B.C. man charged with litany of drug charges in cross-border smuggling operation - Campbell River Mirror

 Federal RCMP Chief Supt.
 Keith Finn, who is the force’s deputy criminal operations officer, said that the operation was carried out as part of the Pacific Shiprider program.

-Barnes was arrested in February 2017 but Finn said that it took 14 months to lay charges.
+Barnes was arrested in February 2017 but Finn said that it took 14 months announce charges because of the “complex process” of laying charges in B.C.

-He declined to answer if Barnes had been know to police prior to his arrest.
+He declined to answer if Barnes had been known to police prior to his arrest.

 Officials intercepted a shipment coming by boat from the U.S. into Canada near the U.S. St. Juan Islands off the south coast of Vancouver Island.